 Lastly, ensure you’re getting sufficient vitamin B6 and potassium intake.
 Eating poultry, nuts, bananas, potatoes, vegetables, and beans can really help with this.

-Our doctors preferred dry eye vitamin is EyePromise EZ Tears.
-The supplement is designed to help people with occasional dry eyes produce more natural tears with a greater level of lubrication to relieve associated eye discomfort and irritation.
-Furthermore, EyePromise EZ Tears boast the following features:
+Our doctor's preferred dry eye vitamin is TG Omega-3.
+This supplement is designed to help people with occasionally dry eyes produce more natural tears with a greater level of lubrication to relieve associated eye discomfort and irritation.

 Eye drops for dry eye

-Through a simple trip to the convenience store, you'll discover there are several over the counter and prescription eye drops for dry eye.
-Below are some of the best eye drops we prescribed for our patients.
+Through a simple trip to the convenience store, you'll discover there are several over-the-counter and prescription eye drops for dry eye disease.
+Below are some of our favorite eye drops to consider.

 For mild dry eye, we recommend our patients try Refresh Optive Advanced, Systane Ultra, Systane Balance, Blink Tears, or Thera Tears.

 For moderate to severe dry eye, thicker tears can help.
 For these patients, we recommend Blink Gel, Genteal Gel, or Refresh Liquigel (at bedtime only).